 Instrumental Wet Chemistry

-ICP Chemistry - ICP chemistry is offered by LTI using both the ICP-AES (Atomic Emission Spectroscopy) and ICP-MS (Mass Spectrometry Analysis) methods.
-The test sample must begin as a liquid or be dissolved in a solvent to generate a solution that can be aspirated with high velocity argon to form a mist.
-The samples are introduced into the spectrometer as a fine aerosol created by a nebulizer in the ICP system.
-Large droplets are removed and the remaining fine droplets are mixed with heated argon gas that has been charged with radio frequencies in the torch chamber to produce an argon plasma.
+ICP Chemistry – ICP chemistry is offered by LTI using both the ICP-AES (Atomic Emission Spectroscopy) and ICP-MS (Mass Spectrometry Analysis) methods.
+The sample is mixed with heated argon gas that has been charged with radio frequencies in the torch chamber of the ICP spectrometer to produce an argon plasma.
 The hot plasma removes any remaining solvent and causes sample atomization followed by ionization.
-The resulting absorbance spectrum indicates the elements present in the sample.
+The resulting spectrum indicates the elements present in the sample.